bottleofench/mTech/README.md

 Features:
 - Setting mob limit / gamerules in each world individually through a command.
 - Getting the profile of the world.
 (Entities count, loaded chunks count, etc.)
+- Getting the profile of the server and system.
+(CPU usage, RAM usage, etc.)

 Building: Maven.
 Dependencies: none.